CMSgov/qpp-conversion-tool/DEVELOPER.md

 ## Third Party Extensions

 Finished a cool new feature or fix for the conversion tool?
 Please feel free submit a pull request to our repository (https://github.com/CMSgov/qpp-conversion-tool) for any changes made.
 We appreciate and thank you for your patronage!
+See the [contribution guidelines](https://github.com/CMSgov/qpp-conversion-tool/blob/master/CONTRIBUTING.md) on how to submit a Pull Request.